paul-szczepanek/lethe/SKIM manual.md

 >   statement when condition1 true
 > } {
 >   ?condition2 {
->     stetement when condition2 true
+>     statement when condition2 true
 >   }
 > }
 > ```